Geocodio/docs/source/index.html.md

 api_key | Your Geocodio API key

 ### JSON array/object
 When making a batch geocoding request, you can `POST` queries as either a JSON array or a JSON object.
-If a JSON object is posted, you can specify a custom key for each element of your choice, this can be useful to match queries up with your existing data, after the request is complete.
+If a JSON object is posted, you can specify a custom key for each element of your choice.
+This can be useful to match queries up with your existing data after the request is complete.

 If using a JSON array, results are **guaranteed** to be returned in the same order as they are requested.

-You can also use the alternative parameters with batch geocoding, just pass an associative array instead of a string for each address.
+You can also use the alternative parameters with batch geocoding; just pass an associative array instead of a string for each address.

 Here's a couple of examples of what the `POST` body can look like: